PacificBiosciences/sawfish/docs/user_guide.md

 When joint-calling over multiple samples, all input alignment files must have been mapped to the same reference genome.

-### Reference fasta
+#### Reference fasta

-A genome reference sequence file in fasta format is required as input for every run at the discovery step.
+A genome reference sequence file in fasta format is required as input for every run at the discover step, as specified by the `--ref` argument.
 Every chromosome name in the input read alignment file must be be present in the reference sequence file.
 Their is no reciprocal requirement, the reference fasta may contain chromosome names not present in the input bam file.

-### Expected copy number
+#### Expected copy number

 An BED file can be provided for each sample during the discover step to set expected copy number per region of the genome, by using the `--expected-cn` option.
 Any regions not specified will have a default expected copy number of 2.
 If